mmobec/secoem/README.md

 ## Introduction

-**MMOBEC-Pyomo** is an optimization model for an energy community interacting with the electricity market to maximize profits.
-The model is implemented using the **Pyomo** library, replacing an AMPL-based formulation.
+**SECOEM** is an optimization model for an energy community interacting with the electricity market to maximize profits.
+The model is implemented using the **Pyomo** library.
 The energy community consists of:
 - **Flexible Demand** (implicit modeling)
 - **Wind Farm**